Skip to content

 A balloon toe is a voluminous toe box.
 The opposite of a fitted toe.
 The extra fabric in the toe box gives your toes extra wiggle room.
 Many Allegro brand stockings have a balloon toe.

-Q. Why are some brands of stockings to much more expensive than others?
+Why are some brands so much more expensive than others?

 Because compression hosiery is a medical product that must meet strict standards of performance, the materials used, the fabric finish, and the techniques employed in weaving the hosiery contribute to the cost.
 Premium brands made by large companies with established reputations are more expensive than private-label brands which have lower marketing and packaging costs.
 Other factors that affect compression hosiery costs are fabric quality, level of compression, and ease of care for the products.
 Smoother, softer fabrics and higher levels of compression have higher production costs.
 The premium brands allow machine washing and in some products machine drying.
 The lower-cost hosiery usually requires hand washing and air drying.